Agricultural policy: Poverty reduction

-Agriculture remains the largest single contributor to the livelihoods of 75% of the world's poor who live in rural areas.
-Encouraging agricultural growth is therefore an important aspect of agricultural policy in the developing world.
+Policymakers working in poverty reduction in the agriculture sector assess, plan, or enact policies aimed to address the needs of persons living in poverty.
+Agriculture has been a critical driver of poverty reduction in most developing countries, particularly in rural areas.
+Approximately 80% of the world's impoverished population, who primarily reside in rural areas and earn their livelihood through farming, can benefit from agriculture in terms of poverty reduction, income generation, and food security.
+Fostering agricultural development is therefore a crucial element of agricultural policy in a developing country.
 In addition, a recent Natural Resource Perspective paper by the Overseas Development Institute found that good infrastructure, education and effective information services in rural areas were necessary to improve the chances of making agriculture work for the poor.